 You can easily double or triple this recipe for a big group or party.

 I personally like to use bean chips (Beanitos brand) instead of corn chips but you can use whatever you like.

-If you have the time you can make traditional guacamole - try Flavio's Guacamole - but this "quick" one works great for nachos.
+If you have time, you can make traditional guacamole - try Flavio's Guacamole - but this "quick" one works great for nachos.

 Any extra cheese sauce can be stored in an airtight container for up to 3 days.
-I often will make a double batch and use it for tacos, fajitas or just as a dip.
+You can make a double batch and use it for tacos, fajitas or just as a dip.

 Bring 1 cup of water to a boil.
 Place the cashews in a medium size bowl and cover with the boiling water.
-Set aside while you make the "quick guacamole".
+Let soak for 20 minutes while you make the "quick guacamole".

 To make the "quick guacamole" use a large fork to mash the avocado with juice from 1/2 a lime, garlic powder, 1/2 tsp cumin and sea salt and pepper until well combined.
 Set aside